IgniteUI/app-builder-docfx/en/design-to-code-story.md

 - Speeds up the design process and significantly improves consistency.

 ### Turn your designs into code

-Here are the 4 simple steps to get from Design to Code with the App Builder with simple drag & drop.
+Use file import or your favorite design tool.
 #### File import

+Below are the 4 simple steps to get from Design to Code with the App Builder with simple drag & drop.

 ##### Step 1: Click New App from the Indigo Cloud or App Builder Home Screen